 Europe’s General Data Protection Regulation the (“GDPR”) has been in force for a little over four months, but it is important to remember that May 25th was just the beginning of a new chapter in data protection and privacy rights.
-In this blog, Preiskel & Co Partner Jose Saras and associate Kelsey Farish answer questions and discuss what they’ve learned from working with their clients in the hospitality and tourism sector.
+In this blog, Preiskel & Co Partner Jose Saras answers questions and discusses what he’s learned from working with clients in the hospitality and tourism sector.

 Why should hotels and other hospitality companies care about the GDPR?
 Isn’t the GDPR a technology law?